Saniyakhan786/HousingDataSet-Data-Cleaning-Project/README.md

 # HousingDataSet-Data-Cleaning-Project
-The process used for cleaning the data set is SQL Query.
+The raw dataset has been cleaned using the sql query process.